Exchanging Sex for Affection is a Dangerous Trade

 Have you ever exchanged sex for affection?
-At first, no one would dare to admit to this and the answer is always “no.”
+At first, no one would dare to admit to this and the answer is always “no”.
+However, this belief is more than instilled in our minds.

-I am sure that at some point you have heard that men show women affection in return for sex and that women are completely the opposite.
+I’m sure that you’ve heard that men show women affection in return for sex and that women are completely the opposite.

 When this happens, we find ourselves in a toxic relationship that tears us apart and we end up hurting ourselves.